jimeelicious/crclCalculator/README.md

 #### Acknowledgements
 - **Dr. Adrian Palisoc, PharmD.**
-For his contribution the creation in the disclaimer.
+For his contribution in providing crucial clinical pearls that led to the creation of the disclaimer.